bavc/avaa/_artifacts/soft_binder_syndrome.md

 Soft Binder Syndrome (SBS) is a term suggested by Richard Hess to describe the type of media degradation that has previously been called Sticky Shed Syndrome (SSS) or Loss of Lubricant (LOL).
 The stick-slip action that causes squealing as the tape moves across the playback head, believed to be caused by a soft binder, is symptomatic of both SSS and LOL.<sup><a href="#fn1" id="ref1">1</a></sup>

+Is your tape squealing?
+Hess has been documenting stock with known issues on this blog.<sup><a href="#fn2" id="ref2">2</a></sup>

 ### Sticky Shed Syndrome

-Open reel polyester tapes with back-coating manufactured since the 1970s commonly suffer from binder breakdown due to the absorption of moisture (hydrolysis).<sup><a href="#fn2" id="ref2">2</a></sup> SSS can be tested for prior to playback by slowly unravelling the reel, and seeing whether the tape comes cleanly off the pack or if it sticks.
+Open reel polyester tapes with back-coating manufactured since the 1970s commonly suffer from binder breakdown due to the absorption of moisture (hydrolysis).<sup><a href="#fn3" id="ref3">3</a></sup> SSS can be tested for prior to playback by slowly unravelling the reel, and seeing whether the tape comes cleanly off the pack or if it sticks.
 If a tape suffering from SSS is played back, the heads and guides will quickly accumulate deposit, reducing high frequency response and often producing an audible squeal.
 Playback in this condition _will_ damage the tape.

 ### Squealing tapes that do not respond to baking

 Loss of lubricant (LOL) may not be entirely accurate when describing non-SSS tapes that squeal, since lubricant is likely not the issue.
 In broad terms, LOL has been used for tapes that do not respond to incubation.
-This is confusing as tapes which squeal and do not respond to incubation have been shown to be carrying a normal lubricant load.<sup><a href="#fn3" id="ref3">3</a></sup>
+This is confusing as tapes which squeal and do not respond to incubation have been shown to be carrying a normal lubricant load.<sup><a href="#fn4" id="ref4">4</a></sup>

 ## Can these be fixed?